-Creator God, you called us into one new community, where all tongues and nations would share in your abundance.
-But we have shared with only a comfortable few and disregarded those who are made destitute by our wealth. a pause for reflection
+Creator God,

+you called us into one new

+community,

+where all tongues and nations

+would share in your abundance.

+But we have shared

+with only a comfortable few

+and disregarded those who are

+made destitute by our wealth.

 Creator we cry to you, open our ears to hear the suffering of creation and the cries of those communities we have displaced, whose resources we have taken.